 4. Are there policies on how my student organization can raise money, such as soliciting businesses?

-On campus fundraising can include bake sales, raffles, t-shirt sales, or other methods of raising funds from the Willamette community (faculty, staff and students).
-See the Student Organization Handbook and Resources for Student Organizations for more information about these types of fundraising.
+On campus fundraising can include bake sales, drawings, t-shirt sales, or other methods of raising funds from the Willamette community (faculty, staff and students).
+See the Resources for Student Organizations for more information about these types of fundraising.

 5. Can ASWU money be used for purchasing T-shirts?